euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Examples for this method are
 ``PyDict``, ``PySlice`` and ``PyModule``.

-The cases where this approach fails are thus
+The cases where this approach fails are

 * if Jython features no corresponding type
 * if the Python C-API features macros to access the Object's memory directly